jplusplus/newsworthycharts/README.rst

 Changelog
 ---------

+- Next

+  - Matplotlib updated from 3.3.x to 3.5.x
+  - Matplotlib and related modules are now pinned to a specific version

 - 1.27.0

-  - `SeriealChart`: Enable value labeling of each point on line.
+  - `SerialChart`: Enable value labeling of each point on line.

 - 1.26.1